All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Reconstruction of static spherically symmetric solutions with

-We have shown here that any two-dimensional Horndeski action can be generated from a $d$-dimensional action by following the procedure described in subsection~\ref{SecSub:Expressing2DHorndeskiCovariant}.
+We have shown here that the equations of motion on~\eqref{eq:MetricStatickAgain} of generic two-dimensional Horndeski theories can be generated from the spherical reduction of $d$-dimensional gravitational actions by following the procedure described in subsection~\ref{SecSub:Expressing2DHorndeskiCovariant}.
 Thus it follows that in reverse-constructing a given configuration for $q_{ab}(y)$ and $\varphi(y)$ as in~\eqref{eq:MetricStatickAgain} as solution to a two-dimensional Horndeki theory, one is actually constructing it as a vacuum solution to a $d$-dimensional gravity.
 In particular it is possible to explicitly state a $d$-dimensional gravitational action which yields a given such spacetime as a vacuum solution --- cf.~\eqref{eq:SQuasiLocal}.
 An exemplary application of this approach in the context of non-polynomial CQTGs in $d=4$ can be found in~\cite{Borissova:2026wmn}.